piotr-polanski/SupportWheelOfFate/README.md

 ```csharp
 SupportWhellOfFate.Domain.IntegrationTests.DefaultSupportEngineerFilterFactoryIntegrationTests
 ```
-they will prove that 10 engineers in 10 days will have 2 shifts each, and that none of engineers will have shift in consequent days.
+in your favorite test runner.
+They will prove that 10 engineers in 10 days will have 2 shifts each, and that none of engineers will have shift in consequent days.

 ## Business requirements